armory/docs/content/en/docs/armory-admin/aws/aws-dr.md

 The following guidelines are meant for EKS workers:

-* The Kubernetes cluster should be able to support the Spinnaker load.
+* The Kubernetes cluster should be able to support the Armory load.
 Use the same instance type and configure the same number of worker nodes as the primary.
 * There needs to be at least 1 node in each availability zone the cluster is using.
 * The autoscaling group has to have a proper termination policy.
 Use one or all of the following policies: OldestLaunchConfiguration, OldestLaunchTemplate, OldestInstance.
 This allows the underlying worker AMIs to be rotated more easily.
-* Ideally, Spinnaker pods for each service that do not have a replica of 1 should be spread out among the various workers.
+* Ideally, Armory pods for each service that do not have a replica of 1 should be spread out among the various workers.
 This means that pod affinity/anti-affinity should be configured.
-With this configuration Spinnaker will be able to handle availability zone failures better.
+With this configuration Armory will be able to handle availability zone failures better.

 ## DNS considerations

-A good way to handle failover is to set up DNS entries as a CNAME for each Spinnaker installation.
+A good way to handle failover is to set up DNS entries as a CNAME for each Armory installation.

 For example:

-- Active Spinnaker accessible through `us-west.spinnaker.acme.com` and `api.us-west-spinnaker.acme.com` load balancers.
+- Active Armory accessible through `us-west.spinnaker.acme.com` and `api.us-west-spinnaker.acme.com` load balancers.
-- Passive Spinnaker accessible through `us-east.spinnaker.acme.com` and `api.us-east-spinnaker.acme.com` load balancers.
+- Passive Armory accessible through `us-east.spinnaker.acme.com` and `api.us-east-spinnaker.acme.com` load balancers.
 - Add DNS entries `spinnaker.acme.com` with a CNAME pointing to `us-west-spinnaker.acme.com` (same for `api` subdomain) and a small TTL (1 minute to 5 minute).

 In this setup, point your CNAME to `us-east` when a disaster event happens.

 {{% alert title="Note" %}}Armory does not recommend setting up DNS with a backup IP address when manual steps are required for failover.{{% /alert %}}

-## Setting up a Passive Spinnaker
+## Setting up a Passive Armory

-To make a passive version of Spinnaker, use the same configuration files as the current active installation for your starting point.
+To make a passive version of Armory, use the same configuration files as the current active installation for your starting point.
 Then, modify it to deactivate certain services before deployment.

-To keep the configurations in sync, set up automation to create a passive Spinnaker configuration every time a configuration is changed for the active Spinnaker.
+To keep the configurations in sync, set up automation to create a passive Armory configuration every time a configuration is changed for the active Armory.
 An easy way to do this is to use [Kustomize Overlays](https://www.mirantis.com/blog/introduction-to-kustomize-part-2-overriding-values-with-overlays/).

 ### Configuration modifications

-Make sure you set replicas for all Spinnaker services to 0.
+Make sure you set replicas for all Armory services to 0.
 Example in `SpinnakerService` manifest for service `gate`:

 ```yaml
 apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}